Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions: Model and Simulation Method

 \subsection{Model}

-To investigate the interplay between bacterial traits (adsorption efficiency and growth rate) and environmental fluctuations in shaping phage-bacteria competition dynamics, we first construct a deterministic ordinary differential equation (ODE) framework.
+To investigate the interplay between bacterial traits (we here mainly account for the two most important ones: adsorption efficiency and growth rate) and environmental fluctuations in shaping phage-bacteria competition dynamics, we first construct a deterministic ODE framework.
 In our current study, we focus exclusively on lytic phages, which propagate by adsorbing onto susceptible bacteria, hijacking intracellular machinery for replication, and ultimately lysing infected hosts to release progeny virions (illustrated schematically in Fig.~\ref{fig:mod1}).
-Specifically, the bacterial population \(B\) grows logistically with a rate $r$ under an environmental carrying capacity \(K\), while phages are adsorbed onto bacteria with a rate $a$, converting uninfected cells into infected intermediates \(I\).
+The bacterial population \(B\) grows logistically with a rate $r$ under an environmental carrying capacity \(K\), while phages are adsorbed onto bacteria with a rate $a$, converting uninfected cells into infected intermediates \(I\).

 After a latent period, the infected bacteria undergo lysis with a rate \(\alpha\), and will produce \(\Omega\) newly assembled phage particles per lysed cell.
+The existence of the intermediate state \(I\) characterizes the latent period of phages, and the rate of departure from \(I\) reflects the duration of this latent period.
 The amount of free phages (\(P\)) increases through burst-releasing from lysed cells, and decreases through adsorption to new hosts or via natural decay at a rate \(\delta\).
 Taken together, the phage-bacteria dynamics is governed by the following equations:

 where \(N=B+I\) denotes the total number of bacterial populations, including both susceptible and infected (not yet lysed) ones.
 Bacteria can evolve surface receptor modifications to resist phage adsorption, a defense mechanism typically accompanied by an associated growth cost.
-To examine how bacterial traits, specifically the adsorption rate (\(a\)) representing phage susceptibility and the intrinsic growth rate (\(r\)) incurring trade-offs, influence the competitive dynamics, we analyze their variations within the model.
-Furthermore, the coexistence scenario between phages and their hosts is modulated by environmental fluctuations, which are typically incorporated by rendering the carrying capacity \(K\) as a time-dependent function \(K(t) = K_0 + AK_0 \sin(2\pi ft)\), introducing periodic fluctuations superimposed on the baseline capacity \(K_0\).
-Here, the amplitude \(A\) quantifies the relative intensity of environmental fluctuations, while the frequency \(f\) governs their oscillation rate.
+We examine explicitly how two bacterial traits, specifically the adsorption rate (\(a\)) and the intrinsic growth rate (\(r\)), influence the competitive dynamics.
+Furthermore, we also take into account the effect of environmental fluctuations, which are typically incorporated by rendering the carrying capacity \(K\) as a time-dependent function \(K(t) = K_0 + AK_0 \sin(2\pi ft)\), introducing periodic fluctuations superimposed on the baseline capacity \(K_0\).
+Here, the amplitude \(A\) quantifies the relative intensity of environmental fluctuations, while the frequency \(f\) governs the oscillation rate.